coriouslien/cuda-gemm-kernels/sgemm/sgemm80/profiling/NCU_sgemm80_profiling.md

 How to Fix It:
 a.
 Reduce the density of shared memory accesses (e.g., by loading data into registers and doing multiple math operations before writing back to shared memory).
 b.
-If using heavy trigonometric or transcendental math, check if you can use faster, less precise compiler flags (like --use_fast_math) if the accuracy requirements allow for it.
+If using heavy trigonometric or transcendental math, check if it can be faster, less precise compiler flags (like --use_fast_math) if the accuracy requirements allow for it.
 c.
 Minimize divergent branching in the code.
 Note: --use_fast_math is a compiler flag passed to the NVIDIA CUDA Compiler (nvcc).
 It instructs the compiler